 - ICMA implemented a CityLinks partnership with Ulaanbaatar, Mongolia, that included the design of transparent fee-collecting and revenue-tracking systems conforming to international accounting standards.

-- ICMA worked in Montenegro to design and implement a market-based, locally administered property tax in an inclusive program that included the development of real estate tax software (consisting of land registry database and bill-generating modules), best practice dissemination, and training on mass property assessment.
-In addition, ICMA delivered a comprehensive financial management training program, including assessments and municipal finance and budgeting skills.
+- ICMA worked in Montenegro to design and implement a market-based, locally administered property tax in an inclusive program that included the development of real estate tax software (consisting of a land registry database and bill-generating modules), dissemination of best practices, and training on mass property assessment.